souzatharsis/souzatharsis.github.io/Experience.md

 Director of Strategic Innovation at Qontigo, a recently formed financial intelligence company bringing together Axioma, DAX and STOXX to deliver the most sophisticated risk analytics and portfolio-construction tools as well as market-defining indices.

 Responsible for Product Incubation / AI / Advanced Analytics with a mission to create new fintech businesses that drive growth for the firm.

-### Creator
-<h4>OpenQuants</h4>
-Jan 2019 – Feb 2020.
-New York, USA

-Creator of Open Quants fostering open and reproducible research in Financial Data Science and Alternative Data.

 ### Vice President, Product Development
 <h4>Yewno, Inc.</h4>